 The Academy's primary concern is to ensure the safety of Midshipmen who report sexual assault, dating violence, domestic violence or stalking.
 In order to facilitate reporting, the Academy will, with limited exceptions, provide amnesty for certain disciplinary infractions to a Midshipman who reports an incident, whether directed towards that Midshipman or another Midshipman that are in violation of Academy policy.
-The Academy's Sexual Assault, Dating Violence, Domestic Violence, Stalking, Prevention Education and Response Policy (Superintendent Instruction 2016-02, dated May 20, 2016) outlines the disciplinary infractions that are covered by amnesty and the exceptions to the amnesty policy.
+The Academy's Reporting, investigating, and Resolving Complaints of Sexual Assault, Sexual or Gender-Based Harassment, Relationship Violence and Stalking against Midshipman (Superintendent Instruction 2018-05, dated May 31, 2018) outlines the disciplinary infractions that are covered by amnesty and the exceptions to the amnesty policy.